apache/echarts-doc/en/tutorial/visual-map.md

 Each chart in ECharts has this mapping process in itself, such as line chart maps data to『line』and bar chart maps data to『length』.Some more complicated charts, such as `graph`, `event river map` and `treemap` all does inner mapping.

 Besides, ECharts also uses [viusalMap component](option.html#visualMap) to provide universal visual mapping.
-Visual elements available in `visualMap` component are：<br>
+Visual elements available in `visualMap` component are: <br>
 `graphic category（symbol）`,`graphic size（symbolSize）`<br>
 `color（color）`,`color transparency（colorAlpha）`,<br>
 `color lightness（colorLightness）`,`color saturation（colorSaturation）` and `hue（colorHue）`